permutationlock/zimpl/README.md

 #### Return value

-The return value is a struct type containing one field for each declaration of `Ifc(Type)`.
+The return value is a struct type containing one field for each type valued declaration of `Ifc(Type)`.

-Each type valued declaration defines a field of that type in `Impl(Type, Ifc)`.
-The default value is inferred to be the declaration of `Type` of the same name, if it exists with a matching type[^1].
+The default value of each field is set to be the declaration of `Type` of the same name, if such a declaration exists with a matching type[^1].

 Declarations of `Ifc(Type)` that aren't types are ignored.